 What do Bath Astronomers do?

 We're a friendly group with a shared interest, if not passion, in the nighttime skies above Somerset.
-Whether they are just curious about astronomy or budding space experts, we strive to have events and activities for all.
+Whether they are just curious about astronomy or budding space experts, we strive to have events and activities that interest all.

 A full list of our planned monthly meetings can be found here